Lean-burn Sherpas fit for Everest

 - Nepali mountain guides have a physiology that uses oxygen more efficiently than lowlanders

-May 25, 2017-Nepali Sherpas have a physiology that uses oxygen more efficiently than those used to the atmosphere at sea level.
+Nepali Sherpas have a physiology that uses oxygen more efficiently than those used to the atmosphere at sea level.
 This is the finding of a new study that investigated high-altitude adaptation in mountain populations.

 The research involved taking muscle samples from mountaineers at 5,300m altitude and even putting them on an exercise bike at Mt Everest Base Camp.